Industrial washer fluid centrifuge system for parts washer fluid purification

 The following table shows specifications for the most popular Dolphin Centrifuge washer fluid purification systems.
 All models feature self-cleaning disc stack construction for simultaneous oil and solids removal.
 Capacities are derated from nominal water capacity to account for the higher viscosity and contaminant loading typical of wash fluids.

 Note: Actual throughput depends on wash fluid chemistry, oil loading, solids concentration, and operating temperature.
 Higher contamination levels or elevated temperatures may require reduced flow rates.
 Contact our engineering team for application-specific sizing.
+For general derating guidelines, see our disc stack centrifuge capacity guide.

 Features and Sizing